predictiveauditing/ConformancePandas/README.md

-# Audit Conformance Encoder for Process Predictions
+# Audit Conformance Labeler for Process Predictions
 This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining.

 # Installation